Personal Trainers Guide to Client Contracts

 - The fees you charge including cancellation fees

 - The services that will be provided and by who

-- How and when the payment is to be made? i.e. Do you use service such as PT BIZ?
+- How and when the payment is to be made? i.e. Do you use services such as Keepon?

 - What are the consequences if payment is not made?

 - What is the process if a client is unable to attend and what are the required notice periods?